NWChemEx/Chemist/docs/source/developer/design/vector_spaces.rst

    In practice, we're really designing basis sets (all of which can be used to define vector spaces, but that's not really what we care about).
-The vector space component needs to support arbitrary basis functions, not just basis functions which are orbitals.
-Notable examples:
+The vector space component needs to support arbitrary basis functions, not just basis functions to represent the spatial orbitals of particles.
+Notable examples for non-orbital functions are:

    - Cartesian axes
    - Spin